-We waste a crazy amount of food and consumers are just as guilty of throwing out food in their kitchen as commercial entities trashing food along the production cycle.
+We waste a crazy amount of food and consumers are just as guilty of throwing out food in their kitchens as commercial entities trashing food along the production cycle.
 If you have stale bread lying around, consider turning it into homemade bread crumbs to keep the bread out of the trash and save yourself a few bucks not buying the store-bought variety.
-Rumor is homemade bread crumbs taste better too!
+Rumor has it that homemade bread crumbs taste better too!

 Wouldn’t it be nice if we all had a little pixie dust to turn us into fairies?
 I could use a set of wings to fly away every once in a while, and I bet any honest parent would concur.

 I’m not bringing you pixie dust today.
 If I ever find a recipe, you better believe I’ll be posting it!
 I am, however, sharing instructions for homemade bread crumbs.
 I hesitate to even call it a recipe because it’s only one ingredient: stale bread.